 5-fold increase in rates for organic farmers

-Minister of State at the Department of Agriculture, Food and the Marine, Senator Pippa Hackett has announced proposed a 5-fold increase in rates for farmers participating in the Organic Farming Scheme.
-These are subject to approval by the European Commission as part of the ongoing discussions on approval of Ireland’s CAP Strategic Plan, and would apply from 1 January 2023.
+Minister of State at the Department of Agriculture, Food and the Marine, Senator Pippa Hackett has announced a proposed 5-fold increase in rates for farmers participating in the Organic Farming Scheme.
+These are subject to approval by the European Commission as part of the ongoing discussions on approval of Ireland’s CAP Strategic Plan and would apply from 1 January 2023.

 Announcing the new rates the Minister said;